Lopez-Cubillos/uq-data-workshop/README.md

 # uq-data-workshop
 new comments
 Last exercise with Gal
-Please, I don't want to have a conflict with you Gal :)
+I don't want to have a conflict with you Gal :)